-This post was originally published in April 2019 and was most recently updated in April 2022.
+This post was originally published in April 2019 and was most recently updated on October 3, 2022.

 Mike and I spend our weekends running in opposite directions (literally in my case: seven miles on Saturday and three miles on Sunday).
 After one too many weekends when the only significant chunk of time we spent together was grocery shopping, we realized that we needed to prioritize time with each other.
 So we instituted a standing coffee date on Sunday mornings.